 In 2020, the residential will run from 30th June – 2nd July.
 It is completely free of charge for students and teachers, includes free coach travel to Oxford, all food and two nights of accommodation at either Trinity College or St Anne’s College.

 University of Oxford Provision for North East Schools:

-We have put together a summary of the main events available to North East Schools through Trinity College and the rest of the University, you can download it here.
+We have put together a complete summary of the main events available to North East Schools through Trinity College and the rest of the University.
+You can download it here.